 With an increasing number of coronavirus cases worldwide, the diagnostic capacity of nations and hospitals is under a lot of scrutiny by all the news channels.
 Reports of insufficient testing kits and false-negative results can be seen all over the news.
 The first test developed by the CDC faced many technical challenges resulting in an acute shortage of diagnostic capacity for COVID-19 in the early weeks of the coronavirus pandemic.

 Testing was limited to only people who were highly suspected of having the virus.
 This only included people showing flu-like symptoms with recent travel history to coronavirus afflicted areas.
 With cases of COVID-19 found in patients who had been refused tests by the CDC as they were ruled out as low-risk cases, this strategy of limited testing was found to be flawed and has since been stopped.

 Diagnostic Basis for Coronavirus

-Reverse transcriptase–polymerase chain reaction (RT-PCR) test is the main diagnostic test developed by the CDC for COVID-19, which identifies the virus’s genetic material in patient’s fluid samples.
+The reverse transcriptase-polymerase chain reaction (RT-PCR) test is the main diagnostic test developed by the CDC for COVID-19, which identifies the virus’s genetic material in a patient’s fluid samples.
 Although the FDA had not approved this diagnostic test via clinical trials of its efficacy, the FDA sanctioned the test by employing the Emergency Use Authorization (EUA).
 This provision allows non-approved drugs or devices to be used in cases of emergency such as the coronavirus pandemic.

 Since the EUA approval, the RT-PCR test has been shipped to local and state health laboratories across the nation.
 However, the laboratories found these tests to have many problems with poor testing capacity.